datagrok-ai/public/help/domains/chem/chem.md

 Datagrok _viewers_ recognize and display chemical data.
 The viewers were built from scratch to take advantage of Datagrok's in-memory database, enabling seamless access to the same data across all viewers.
 They also share a consistent design and usage patterns.
 Any action taken on one viewer, such as hovering, selecting, or [filtering](../../visualize/viewers/filters.md), is automatically applied to all other viewers, creating an interconnected system ideal for exploratory data analysis.

 In addition to the chemical spreadsheet, examples of viewers include a [scatterplot](../../visualize/viewers/scatter-plot.md), a [network diagram](../../visualize/viewers/network-diagram.md), a [tile viewer](../../visualize/viewers/tile-viewer.md),a [bar chart](../../visualize/viewers/bar-chart.md), a [form viewer](../../visualize/viewers/form.md), and [trellis plot](../../visualize/viewers/trellis-plot.md), and [others](chemically-aware-viewers.md).
 All viewers can be saved as part of the [layout](../../visualize/view-layout.md) or a dashboard.
+Some viewers offer built-in statistics.

 To learn how to use viewers to explore chemical data, complete [this tutorial](https://public.datagrok.ai/apps/tutorials/Tutorials/ExploratoryDataAnalysis/Viewers) or visit the [Visualize](../../visualize/viewers/viewers.md) section of our documentation.